-Topographic complexity is assessed by noting the overall variability in topographic features, physical patches, and vegetation roughness (Table 18 and Figure 13).
+Topographic complexity is assessed by noting the overall variability in topographic features, physical patches, and vegetation roughness (Table 18 and Figure 14).
 For Slope wetlands, topographic complexity can be evaluated by observing the amount of macro- and micro-topographic relief and physical plant structure that affect moisture gradients or that influence the path of water movements along a transect across the AA.
 Note that in Slope wetlands, the macro- and micro-topographic features may be on the order of ≤ 1 m relief.
+In fens, the features may be on the order of centimeters.
 Topographic gradients may be indicated by plant assemblages with different inundation/saturation or salinity tolerances.
-Table 18 provides narratives for rating Topographic Complexity for Slope wetlands.
+Tables 19 a and b provide narratives for each component of Topographic Complexity for Slope wetlands, while Table 19c provides the rating table for the metric.